Five Levels of AI Development: Why the J-Curve Gets Everyone

 The METR Study: 19% Slower, Not Faster

-In July 2025, METR (Model Evaluation & Threat Research) published a Randomized Controlled Trial of unusual rigor.
+In July 2025, METR (Model Evaluation & Threat Research) published a Randomized Controlled Trial of unusual rigor2.
 16 experienced open-source developers.
 246 real tasks in repositories they actively contribute to.
 With and without AI tools.

 The result: AI tools slowed work by 19%.
 The 95% confidence interval was -40% to -2% -- statistically significant.
 Not measurement error, not an artifact.

 And here's where it gets really interesting: before the study, participants estimated they'd be 24% faster with AI.
-After the study -- after seeing the results -- they still believed they'd been 20% faster.
+After the study -- after seeing the results -- they still believed they'd been 20% faster2.
 They weren't just wrong, they were wrong in the wrong direction.

 METR Study: Perception vs. Reality